 The TU Darmstadt is lifting all remaining restrictions on Internet access in the dormitories connected via the university or the city network manda until further notice.
 This is intended to enable residents to access online learning opportunities and information for their studies without restriction.

 Communication networks and the maintenance of critical and important communication channels are of utmost importance at the moment.
 Therefore, we urgently ask for a responsible use of these extended possibilities.

-Any still outstanding written exams from winter semester 2019/20 will take place starting 15 May until probably mid-July.
-We will ensure that the currently applicable hygiene and distancing rules are carefully observed.
-Planning for exam dates and places is being updated continuously.
+Written exams of the summer semester and the outstanding written exams of the winter semester will take place while carefully considering all applicable hygiene and distance regulations.
+Planning of examination schedules and locations will be updated continuously.
 Please check TUCaN regularly for updates regarding the exams you registered for.
 Should you not find any exam entries, please contact your Office for Student Affairs.